keeltrace/qlcplus-wiki/Special-Fixtures.md

-To easy testing, here are some fixtures with special properties:
+To ease testing, here are some fixtures with special properties:

 PAN/TILT:
 * 8 bit Pan & 8 bit Tilt: Futurelight/DJScan250